-1. The parts for the entire system were weighed using a digital scale from a group member's house.
-A member of the team held the materials and stepped on the scale to record the total weight.
-Then the group member alone was weighed and subtracted from the total to ensure the system weight was ideally under 50lbs, but no more than 70lbs max.
+1. The parts for the entire system will be weighed using a digital scale from a group member's house.
+A member of the team will hold the materials and step on the scale to record the total weight.
+Then the group member alone will be weighed, and their weight subtracted from the total to ensure the system weight is ideally under 50lbs, but no more than 70lbs max.